complight/complight.github.io/docs/timeline/index.md

 We are pleased to announce an achievement at the [UKRI AI CDT Conference 2023](https://www.ucl.ac.uk/foundational-ai-cdt/foundational-artificial-intelligence-mphilphd) in Bristol, United Kingdom.
 [Ahmet Güzel](https://aguzel.github.io/) showcased our research project, [ChromaCorrect](http://complightlab.com/ChromaCorrect/), among a diverse array of over 50 posters at the event.
 We are honored to have been awarded **First Prize for Best Poster**, and we thank [Foundational Artificial Intelligence Center at University College London](https://www.ucl.ac.uk/foundational-ai-cdt/foundational-artificial-intelligence-mphilphd).
-This recognition underscores our commitment to excellence in Learned Models for Next-Generation Displays and Graphics research.
 <br />
 <br />